KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 To set up a callback in the program to handle messages and the associated details, we have to set up a debug messenger with a callback using the `VK_EXT_debug_utils` extension.

-We'll add some more code to our `create_instance` function.
+We'll add some more code to our `^create_instance` function.
 This time we'll modify the `extensions` list to be mutable and then add the debug utilities extension to the list when the validation layer is enabled:

 ```rust,noplaypen
 let mut extensions = vk_winit::get_required_instance_extensions(entry)?